gojira69/Bias-Analysis-in-LLMs/LLM Bias/nlpBias_todoList.md

 * Generate heat maps for religion and region ----> done with religion. started generating similarity scores for region.  ----> done with region

+* assign stereotypical nature of an lm by calcualting how many common tuples are there with the human-annotaetd set of stereotypes.
+This would definitely change from model to model.

 # End Goal

 Can you leverage this dataset to assess bias encoded into NLP models?
 Some